ilchiodi/windowsserverdocs.it-it/WindowsServerDocs/virtualization/hyper-v/manage/Performance-Monitoring-Hardware.md

 ---
-title: Abilitare l'hardware di monitoraggio delle prestazioni Intel in una macchina virtuale Hyper-V
+title: Enable Intel Performance Monitoring Hardware in a Hyper-V Virtual Machine
-description: Come abilitare l'hardware di monitoraggio delle prestazioni di Intel in un computer Hyper-V. Viene inoltre illustrato come abilitare la migrazione in tempo reale degli effetti hardware di monitoraggio delle prestazioni. ms.prod: windows-server ms.reviewer: ifufondu
+description: How to enable Intel's Performance Monitoring Hardware in a Hyper-V Machine.
+Also touches on how enabling performance monitoring hardware effects live migration. ms.prod: windows-server ms.reviewer: ifufondu
 author: ifeomaufondu-ms